-While areas of other Middle Eastern countries have embraced a luxurious lifestyle made possible by oil-revenues, Saudi Arabia prefers to maintain its roots as an Islamic nation with a traditional culture.
-The area in which the country is situated is rich in history, having been home to some of Earth’s earliest civilisations.
+While areas of other Middle Eastern countries have embraced a luxurious lifestyle made possible by oil revenues, Saudi Arabia prefers to maintain its roots as an Islamic nation with a traditional culture.
+The area in which the country is situated is rich in history, having been home to some of Earth’s earliest civilizations.

 Saudi Arabia may not be the first country ESL teachers think of, but it is very popular and teachers are in demand.
 However, before placing an application to teach in the country, it is important to be aware of the cultural norms that you must abide by while there.

 If you are interested in immersing yourself in a different culture than the Western norm, Saudi Arabia is a good choice.
 Continue reading for more about teaching ESL here!

 Saudi Arabia’s oil-rich economy demands English as a necessary language of communication given the global nature of the oil trade.
 While Arabic is the main language of the country, the use of English has grown over time and its importance is critical.
 As Saudi Arabia grows its public and private school capacity, the demand for English teachers is growing.

 An ESL teacher can expect to make one of the best salaries in the world in Saudi Arabia along with ESL in Kuwait.
 Although not as well paid as its fellow Arab nation the UAE, it is still a well-paid country to work in.
 Much like any other country to teach English in, your cost of living is greatly influenced by the lifestyle you choose to live, although Saudi Arabia is not known globally for its tourist attractions.